 Prices can be flexible as per the season.
 This might be an interesting experience if you wish to witness the actual culture over the pseudo-culture often seen.

 Tea houses are a great option and are an industry gaining rapid popularity right now.
 These are houses that are facilitated according to the local culture.
 This is a popular option.
 And are designed to make you feel right at home with the hint of the local culture.
 What a great way to experience comfort!

-Tea houses vary in price and the facilities.
-At lower attitudes, tea houses are often seen to be well facilitated in compared to the ones at the higher altitudes.
+Tea houses vary in price and facilities.
+At lower altitudes, tea houses are often seen to be well facilitated compared to the ones at the higher altitudes.

 Rooms and Toilets

 Small rooms on a twin sharing basis are the usual scenario of the rooms at tea houses.
 Some furniture like a chair and a small table are common.
 Beds with pillows, sheets, and blankets are provided.
 If required you can always ask for additional blankets.